 La Colombe d’Or opened in 1932 and quickly became ‘home’ to many artists of the era such Duffy, Signac or Soutine, who came to paint in Saint Paul de Vence, attracted by its unique light and charm.
 The owner used to often exchange the accommodation for the artworks of then unknown artists.
-So a unique collection of drawings and paintings by Picasso, Matisse, Miro and Léger began and without realizing it, he turned La Colombe d’Or into a museum and cultural center!
-Back then a three-rooms inn, now it is a luxurious 13 room and 12 apartment hotel and is still very popular with the famous of the arts and cinema.
+So a unique collection of drawings and paintings began and without realizing it, he turned La Colombe d’Or into a museum and cultural institution!
+Back then a three-rooms inn with a simple eatery, now it is a luxurious 13 room and 12 apartment hotel and one of the world’s most beautiful restaurants.
+Strolling through the garden and admiring Alexander’s Calder’s mobile by the swimming pool, gazing at the paintings, prints and drawings by Picasso, Miró and Braque on the walls, and eventually sitting down in the white table clothed dining area beneath the shady trees, one quickly senses just why this place always have been a magnet for the region’s artists and creative types.
+All of the famous painters came here, as did actors and entertainers like Yves Montand, Simone Signoret, Romy Schneider and Alain Delon.

 On the square itself, the villagers gather to play their hotly disputed games of petanque and three times a week, local farmers come to sell their fresh produce.